-If there is an ideal expat location, Australia would certainly be a competitive choice for the title.
+If there was such a thing as an ideal expat location, Australia would certainly be a competitive choice for the title.
 In fact, it consistently ranks amongst one of the safest and happiest countries for expats to live in.
-Expats moving to Australia can expect a lifestyle driven by outdoor pursuits featuring elements of multiculturalism, especially when it comes to cuisine and traditions.
+The Australian lifestyle is driven by outdoor pursuits and is truly multicultural, especially when it comes to cuisine and traditions.

 Australia has long been a destination of choice for students and young professionals from all over the world who move to the country to spend a few months taking up employment on a working holiday visa.
 It is also popular with expat families looking for a better environment to bring up children, as well as pensioners who move to Australia to spend their retirement years in the sun.